-The EFDA Program utilizes the University’s online learning management system (Canvas) to supplement in-class learning.
-Therefore, students must have access to a computer to complete weekly assignments outside of class hours, maintain university assigned email address, and have access to the university Student Information System (billing, grades, etc.).
+The EFDA Program uses the University’s online learning management system (Canvas) to supplement in-class learning.
+Therefore, students must have access to a computer to complete weekly assignments outside of class hours, maintain university assigned email address, and to have access to the university Student Information System (billing, grades, etc.).

-EFDA Students attend class only one day per week from August through May, and are able to choose Wednesday or Friday as their class day.
+EFDA Students attend class one day per week from July through April, and are able to choose Wednesday or Friday as their class day.
 Class is in session from 8:30 a.m. to 4:30 p.m.
 Enrollment is limited to 40 students, with 20 students per class.

-Students begin the program learning instrumentation, tooth anatomy, contour, and contact using wax.
-Then students gradually advance through one, two, three, and complex surface restorations of amalgam and composite on the typodont.
-Rubber dam placement and sealant placement are also learned.
+Students begin the program learning instrumentation, tooth anatomy and morphology using wax, and then gradually advance through one, two, three, and complex surface restorations of amalgam and composite on the typodont.
+Rubber dam placement, retraction cord placement, and sealant placement are also learned.

-Clinical / patient experience affiliations include: MetroHealth Hospital Dental Clinics, Case School of Dental Medicine Clinic, Rainbow Hospital Tapper Pedodontic Clinic, St. Elizabeth Hospital Dental Clinic in Youngstown, Ohio and the practice in which the student is employed.
+Clinical / patient experience affiliations include: MetroHealth Hospital Dental Clinics, CWRU School of Dental Medicine Clinic, Rainbow Hospital Tapper Pedodontic Clinic, St. Elizabeth Hospital Dental Clinic in Youngstown, Ohio and the practice in which the student is employed.
 Student must pass competency exams before providing care to patients.
-Participation in any of these sites is subject to availability / needs of the student.
+Participation in any of these sites is subject to facility availability and the needs of the student.
 Participation in these sites requires current immunizations, facility training, and drug testing.

-Mock board exams are given at the end of the second semester, simulating the testing atmosphere of the actual state examination.
+Mock board exams are given at the end of the second semester, simulating the testing atmosphere and procedures of the actual state examination.

-According to various sections of the Ohio Law and Regulations for Certification and Licensure Boards, persons convicted of any felony or misdemeanor may not be able to take the licensure or certification examinations; may be refused acceptance of placement by the clinical/practicum sites; or may have restrictions placed on their ability to practice.
-For more information, contact the Dean of Student Services and the applicable licensure/certification board.
+According to various sections of the Ohio Law and Regulations for Certification and Licensure Boards, persons convicted of any felony or misdemeanor may not be able to take the certification examination, may be refused acceptance of placement by the clinical/practicum sites, or may have restrictions placed on their ability to practice.
+For more information, contact the Ohio State Dental Board.